Bus Behavior & Safety

 Surveillance & GPS Tracking

-• All buses are equipped with audio/video cameras for student safety
+• All buses are equipped with audio/video interior and exterior cameras for student safety

 • GPS allows for real-time response in emergencies, breakdowns, or lockdowns